Directed by Ronald Neame

 Written by Stanley Mann and Edmund H. North

-The problems, at least, were pretty plainly beyond the director's control, starting with a screenplay that's ambivalent about what story it's trying to tell and doesn't make a final decision till pretty late in the day, and continuing with a production that I expect must have gotten away from Neame, though it's scarcely his fault.
+The problems, at least, were pretty plainly beyond its director's control, starting with a screenplay that's ambivalent about what story it's trying to tell and doesn't make a final decision till pretty late in the day, and continuing with a production that I expect must have gotten away from Neame, though even that's scarcely his fault.
 I guess you could lay the responsibility for astoundingly shitty effects work on a director, but it's easier and probably more accurate to blame a co-production between a pair of studios that had absolutely no institutional competency for this kind of filmmaking.
-The things Neame could do himself, namely the practical destruction of his sets and the practical immiseration of his actors—even if this is given a disappointingly low priority by this script—are, in fact, decent.
+The things Neame could oversee himself, namely the practical destruction of his sets and the practical immiseration of his actors—even if this is given a disappointingly low priority by this script—are, in fact, decent.
 But to the extent that Meteor is remembered at all—and it mostly isn't, besides for the fact it stars Sean Connery in the doldrums of his mid-career and for its status as one of those foggily-recalled disaster movies at the end of the fad—it's as the result of an ocean-spanning alliance between those titans of east and west, the Shaw Bros. and American International Pictures (with the balance seeming to favor Shaw), to produce a movie more expensive, probably multiples of times more expensive, than any movie either studio had ever made.
 It arrived with a frankly incredible pricetag of $16 million, and, nevertheless, looks clown-shoes most of the time.

-This begins immediately: Meteor's very first gesture is some (not all) of its opening credits flying alongside a comet—so should the movie have been called Comet? we'll circle back to that—which is represented by a volleyball-like spheroid object with dry ice flying off of it, careening into the distance, whilst "Samuel Z. Arkoff presents" and other words skim across it like a low-calorie version of Superman or perhaps Star Wars's opening credits, and leaving aside the sheer generation-before-last chintz of this effect, it's also weirdly stretched and smeary, like maybe the effects artist wasn't actually told it was supposed to be shot in Panavision.
+This begins immediately: Meteor's very first gesture is some (not all) of its opening credits flying alongside a comet—so should the movie have been called Comet? we'll circle back to that—which is represented by a volleyball-like spheroid object with dry ice flying off of it, careening into the distance, whilst "Samuel Z. Arkoff presents" and other words skim across it like a low-calorie version of Superman's opening credits, and leaving aside the sheer generation-before-last chintz of this effect, it's also weirdly stretched and smeary, like maybe the effects artist wasn't actually told it was supposed to be shot in Panavision.
 (I can find very little about Meteor's production history, but one item on its Wikipedia page fills me with ineffable terror: that its release date was actually delayed for effects reshoots, which means somehow there were once worse effects attached to this film.)
 Well, this image of a comet is replaced in a curious two-step, with an Academy ratio 50s-style classroom short about various astral bodies, and the you-can-almost-see-the-strings quality of these effects comes off slightly better, so that when the Academy square expands into Panavision to give us the (ahem) "real" asteroid belt, you at least get some sense of the idea that (presumably) Neame had been going for.
-Now we get our actual title card, and give the movie this much credit: that is a bad-ass font.
-I'm also embarrassingly impressed by the long dissolve transition that briefly makes it seem like a boat is floating across a starscape, and this is in fact one of approximately five or six "effects" that genuinely come off, even graded on the curve you grade junk sci-fi on, I expect because it was probably an in-camera process shot.
+Now we get our actual title card, and give the movie this much credit: that is one bad-ass font.
+I'm also embarrassingly impressed by the long dissolve transition that briefly makes it seem like a boat is floating across a starscape, and this is in fact one of approximately five or six "effects" that genuinely come off, even graded on the curve you grade junk sci-fi on, I expect because it too was probably overseen by Neame as an in-camera process shot.

 The boat belongs to our hero, rocket scientist Dr. Paul Bradley (Connery).
 He's engaged in a yacht race with his pals, but he's not going to finish it, for as soon as he readies the sail a Coast Guard cutter arrives and yanks him off the boat and packs him off to D.C., where his old friend Harry Sherwood (Karl Malden) is there to gravely welcome him.
 Bradley, it turns out (and, while I'm not the biggest fan of this script, I do like how his backstory is mostly permitted to organically arise out of conversations, and is not the subject of some immediate infodump), walked away from his work for NASA five years back.
 He was embittered that his grand project, the orbital nuclear missile station "Hercules," was—get this—repurposed as an American weapon, in contravention of the Outer Space Treaty (the movie also more-or-less assumes you already know what the "Outer Space Treaty" is!) and in defiance of Bradley's own purpose, which was to give humanity the means, should the need arise, to deflect the trajectory of dangerous asteroids or comets if they happened to threaten the Earth.
 It takes Bradley a surprisingly long time to fully comprehend why he's been so brusquely summoned.
 But in conference with other military and civilian officials, Sherwood lays it out for him.
 Not long ago, a mission to Mars was repurposed and sent to the asteroid belt (and it's right here that the intelligence factor of the movie declines precipitously, not just because it posits a distractingly science fictional 1979, but because the speculation it presents is so scientifically indifferent).
 They were tasked with observing a new comet that had entered the asteroid belt, and observe it they did, up close and personal when that comet slammed into the asteroid Orpheus, destroying their ship with a hail of debris, but also blasting a five-mile wide chunk of Orpheus into the inner solar system—and, of course, on a curve that intercepts Earth and at a speed that will bring it into collision with Earth in just a few short days.
 From Orpheus's previous orbit, 470 million kilometers away (and this is the minimum), because, as noted, this is the "willfully stupid" phase of the script.

 Sherwood drags Bradley to the President (oh yeah, Henry Fonda, one more time!).
 Sherwood's banking on Bradley's barking charisma to shake loose the commander-in-chief's reluctance to reveal the existence of Hercules, but President Fonda does him one better, charging Bradley with the whole mission and giving him back command of his creation as the USAF laboriously recalibrates its orbit to put it in firing position against the Orpheus fragment.
 The problem that Bradley soon identifies, however, is that Hercules is not enough.
 They need even more space nukes—but Bradley has long suspected that if he could do it, so could the Soviets.
-Upon reaching out to America's Cold War rivals, Bradley's suspicions are confirmed with a smirk by Dr. Dubov (Brian Keith) through his translator Tatiana Donskaya (Natalie Wood) after they arrive to coordinate the joint operation of Hercules and the USSR's own orbital weapons platform, Pyotr Velikiy, at Hercules's super-duper very top secret base under the AT&T building in New York—a state of affairs that American general Adlon (Martin Landau) refuses to allow to stand.
+Upon reaching out to America's Cold War rivals, Bradley's suspicions are confirmed with a smirk by Dr. Dubov (Brian Keith) through his translator Tatiana Donskaya (Natalie Wood), after they arrive to coordinate the joint operation of Hercules and the USSR's own orbital weapons platform, Pyotr Velikiy, at Hercules's super-duper very top secret base under the AT&T building in New York—a state of affairs that American general Adlon (Martin Landau) refuses to allow to stand.

 Well, that's the idea, and, for a solid hour, Meteor is premised more on the prospect of U.S.-Soviet hostilities forestalling any cooperation, alluding to this dire possibility in the form of cynical, scowling Soviet officials, but embodying this prospect principally in Landau's performance as a shrieking xenophobic lunatic.
 It's miscalibrated as hell in this particular form (and Laundau's performance having nowhere to left to go from pretty much his first scene onward is the one big problem with Meteor that we can say that Neame completely owns), but it's not at all a bad spine for a disaster movie this global in its scope.
 There are some intelligent and thorny complications that Stanley Mann and Edmund H. North's screenplay strongly appears to be seeding into this first hour, resting the drama on your awareness of the first-strike capabilities of an orbital nuclear weapons platform and the notion of two belligerent states that are compelled to trust one another without actually trusting one another, and are therefore constantly recalculating their respective strategies in the background, especially as Bradley declares that, for reasons that are scientifically sound but should be terrifying to the paranoid mind, the Soviets really need to fire their missiles first, while one imagines Gen. Adlon rubs his palms together in glee.
 None of this pans out, like, whatsoever.
 (The denouement for the hard-liner in their midst is not to sabotage the process, but to apologize for being an asshole!)
 And there's something really, wonderfully generous about that, so that if Meteor were strong on its experiential disaster fundamentals, I would almost be willing to celebrate the optimism of it.